-- Where the required deep soil area cannot be provided due to site constraints, planting areas are to be provided within structures at a rate of double the shortfall in deep soil area. - c Where a lot boundary setback applies, 80% of that area at ground level must be provided as canopy cover at maturity. - d Existing trees on a property must be retained where they meet the following criteria: - Healthy specimens with ongoing viability; - Species is not on the State or local weed register; and - Height of at least 4m, or trunk diameter of 160mm measured 1m from the ground, or average canopy diameter of at least 4m. - e The proposed removal of any tree that meets clause 5.1.3(d) is to be provided with an arboriculture assessment.
-Where removal is deemed appropriate for health and safety considerations by the arboriculture assessment the trees must be replaced. - f The proposed removal of any native vegetation is to be supported by a flora and fauna assessment. - g Uncovered car parking at ground level must be provided with canopy cover at maturity of at least 60%.
+- a A landscape plan, prepared by a suitably qualified consultant, must be provided with all development applications. - b Where the required deep soil area cannot be provided due to site constraints, planting areas are to be provided within structures at a rate of double the shortfall in deep soil area. - c Where a lot boundary setback applies, 80% of that area at ground level must be provided as canopy cover at maturity. - d Existing trees on a property must be retained where they meet the following criteria: - Healthy specimens with ongoing viability; - Species is not on the State or local weed register; and - Height of at least 4m, or trunk diameter of 160mm measured 1m from the ground, or average canopy diameter of at least 4m.

-h Development within the moderate to high risk Acid Sulphate Soils area shall require investigative reports to be included with new development and subdivision applications.
+- e The proposed removal of any tree that meets clause 5.1.3(d) is to be provided with an arboriculture assessment.
+Where removal is deemed appropriate by the arboriculture assessment the trees must be replaced. - f The proposed removal of any native vegetation is to be supported by a flora and fauna assessment. - g Uncovered car parking at ground level must be provided with canopy cover at maturity of at least 60%. - Development within the moderate to high risk Acid Sulphate Soils area shall require investigative reports to be included with new development and subdivision applications.